ThinkUpLLC/ThinkUp/docs/source/install/security.rst

 **Passwords.** The only password that ThinkUp stores in its database is each users's ThinkUp account password.
 This password is not stored in clear text; ThinkUp stores a salted `SHA-1 <http://en.wikipedia.org/wiki/SHA1>`_ hash of the password.
-To prevent brute force attacks which attempt to guess this password, ThinkUp enforces a failed login attempt cap.
-After 10 failed login attempts, ThinkUp deactivates the user account, and an administrator must reactivate it.
+To prevent brute force attacks which attempt to guess this password, ThinkUp enforces a :doc:`failed login attempt cap </userguide/accounts/index>`.

 **Social network credentials.** ThinkUp and its core plugins do not store passwords to social networks like Facebook or Twitter.
 Instead, ThinkUp stores OAuth credentials to access these networks.
 This gives users the ability to easily